mpv-player/mpv/DOCS/man/options.rst

     By default, this is set to ``h264,vc1,hevc,vp8,vp9,av1``.
-Note that the hardware acceleration special codecs like ``h264_vdpau`` are not relevant anymore, and in fact have been removed from Libav in this form.
+Note that the hardware acceleration special codecs like ``h264_vdpau`` are not relevant anymore, and in fact have been removed from FFmpeg in this form.

     This is usually only needed with broken GPUs, where a codec is reported as supported, but decoding causes more problems than it solves.